HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 Implementing a `dns-prefetch` fallback in the same `<link>` tag causes a [bug](https://bugs.webkit.org/show_bug.cgi?id=197010) in Safari that cancels the `preconnect` request.

+{# TODO(authors/reviewers): The caption here doesn't make sense to me, and directly contradictes the text below it. #}
 {{ figure_markup(
-  caption="Resource hints on desktop that use either preconnect or dns-prefetch use both in the same hint.", content="1.93%", classes="big-number", sheets_gid="281984550",
+  caption="Resource hints on desktop that use either `preconnect` or `dns-prefetch` use both in the same hint.", content="1.93%", classes="big-number", sheets_gid="281984550",